 (1) demonstrated improvements in literacy skill levels in reading, writing, speaking the English language, numeracy, problem solving, English language acquisition, and other literacy skills;

 (2) placement in, retention in, or completion of postsecondary education, training, unsubsidized employment, or career advancement;

 (3) receipt of a secondary school diploma or its recognized equivalent; and

-(4) reduction in participation in the diversionary work program, Minnesota family investment program and food support education and training program.
+(4) reduction in participation in the diversionary work program, Minnesota family investment program and Supplemental Nutrition Assistance Program (SNAP).

 (b) A district, group of districts, state agency, or private nonprofit organization providing an adult basic education program may meet this requirement by developing a tracking system based on either or both of the following methodologies: